iAmG-r00t/alx-system_engineering-devops/0x00-shell_basics/README.md

 - (15. Let's move) A script that moves all files beginning with an uppercase letter to the directory /tmp/u.
 - (16. Clean Emacs) A script that deletes all files in the current directory that end with the character `~`.
 - (17. Tree) A script that creates the directory `welcome/`, `welcome/to/` and `welcome/to/holberton`.
+- (18. Life is a series of commas, not periods) A script that lists all the files and directories of the current directory separated by commas(`,`).